Naval Communication Station Harold E. Holt: History

 In Western Australian domestic politics, the presence of foreign military installations in the state has occasionally been questioned over the decades.
-The "U.S." was dropped from the station's official title with the advent of joint United States and Royal Australian Navy operation in 1974.
+The "US" was dropped from the station's official title with the advent of joint United States and Royal Australian Navy operation in 1974.
 In 1991, an agreement was reached between the governments of Australia and the United States that would make the facility an Australian Naval Communication Station by 1999, a transition that began with a Royal Australian Navy officer taking command of the facility in 1992.
 The majority of US Naval presence ended in 1993 with the withdrawal of all US Naval personnel.

 In July 2002, the Royal Australian Navy handed over operation of the station to the Defence Materiel Organisation.
 The base is currently operated under contract by Raytheon Australia.
-On 15 July 2008, Australia and the US signed a bilateral treaty governing the future joint use of the facility for the next 25 years.

 Harold E. Holt was identified as a potential Air Force Space Surveillance System (or Space Fence) site in 2011.
-On 6 December 2013 it was announced that the Space Surveillance Telescope (SST), part of the United States Space Surveillance Network, will be relocated to the Harold E. Holt Naval Communication Station from its initial deployment at the White Sands Missile Range in New Mexico.
-The SST is expected to be fully operational in 2022.
+On 6 December 2013 it was announced that the Space Surveillance Telescope (SST), part of the United States Space Surveillance Network, would be relocated to the Harold E. Holt Naval Communication Station from its initial deployment at the White Sands Missile Range in New Mexico.
+The SST entered initial operational capability at North West Cape on 4 October 2022 and was originally operated by the Royal Australian Air Force, 1 Remote Sensor Unit.
+A C-Band Space Surveillance Radar was installed in 2022.
+No. 1 Space Surveillance Unit became responsible for operating the radar and telescope in early 2023.
+It is located at RAAF Base Edinburgh in South Australia, and operates the systems remotely.

-A C-Band Space Surveillance Radar is also being installed and once completed will be operated remotely by Royal Australian Air Force personnel from No. 1 Remote Sensor Unit at RAAF Base Edinburgh.
-It will provide a Space Situational Awareness capability, allowing the tracking of space assets and debris.